 While cybersecurity has been an issue for some 40 years, up until fairly recently its responsibility didn’t fall to anyone in particular, which created real problems.
 For example, in 1999 the Melissa Virus spread rapidly around the country.
 In one company, many employees had already been verbally warned not to open attachments from unknown senders, but one young woman, who had not been so warned, went ahead and opened it.
 The company’s computer system was out of commission for the rest of the day.
 In that case, it was the CIO who was forced to deal with the issue, since she was responsible for the system.
 The employees however, lay heavy blame on the employee who had released the virus, cruelly referring to her as “Worm” (after the type of virus) for several weeks.

-In many companies, the CIO was, by default, responsible for security.
+In many organizations, the CIO was, by default, responsible for security.
 But the CIO was also responsible for every other aspect of a data center, such as hardware maintenance, software versions and patches, the network, and many others.
 They ordinarily didn’t have the bandwidth to deal with every security issue, especially proactively, and hence they tended to fall between the cracks.

 CISO